Antoine Furetière

-Antoine Furetière (28 December 1619 – 14 May 1688) was a French scholar, writer, and lexicographer, known best for his satirical novel Scarron's City Romance, and also his famous Dictionnaire universel.
-He was expelled from the Académie Française for seeking to publish his own French language dictionary.
+Antoine Furetière (28 December 1619 – 14 May 1688) was a French scholar, writer, and lexicographer, known best for his satirical novel Le Roman bourgeois, and also his famous Dictionnaire universel.
+The Académie Française charged him with lexicographic plagiarism and ousted him for seeking to publish his own French language dictionary.

 Biography

 Early life

 Furetière was born in Paris, the son of an employee of the royal household.
 He studied law and worked for a time as an attorney and tax assessor.
 Later he became a Catholic clergyman and, after various promotions, the abbé of Chalivoy in the diocese of Bourges in 1662.
 Thanks to the leisure he enjoyed as a clergyman, he was able to devote himself to writing.

 Career

 He was admitted to the Académie Française in 1662 by virtue of his satire Nouvelle allégorique, ou histoire des derniers troubles arrivés au royaume d'éloquence (1658), among other works.

 One of Furetière's most important literary works was Le Roman bourgeois (1666).
 This satirical novel described everyday life, especially within the legal profession, and ridiculed the fashionable romances of Madeleine de Scudéry and of Gauthier de Costes, seigneur de la Calprenède.
 Because of its similarity to Paul Scarron's Le Roman comique (1651, 1657), it was translated into English as Scarron's City Romance in 1671.
 With a self-conscious narrator who comments on his techniques and disregards the conventions of the novel, it anticipates Laurence Sterne's Tristram Shandy (1759–1767).